amdtkdev/amdtk/docs/tutorial.rst

 session.
 Please refer to the `ipyparallel documentation <https://ipyparallel.readthedocs.io/en/latest>`_ to configure your parallel environment.

-Starting the ipyparallel cluster is done as follows:
+For instannce starting the ipyparallel profile and requesting for jobs is done as follows:

 ::

     >>> with amdtk.parallel('default', 4) as dview: